roblanf/sangeranalyseR/docs/source/content/beginner.rst

 Beginner Guide
 ==============

 First, please install sangeranalyseR and load it into your R console.
-If you haven't finished the above steps, please read :ref:`Getting Start` first.
+If you haven't finished the above steps, please read :ref:`Getting Start` page first.

 |